-Activities By Whom When Communicate with district agriculture development offices to negotiate the use of seed stocks (soya, cassava, sweet potato, groundnuts) currently held.
+Activities By Whom When 1.
+Communicate with district agriculture development offices to negotiate the use of seed stocks (soya, cassava, sweet potato, groundnuts) currently held.
 These stocks are a product of an FAO supported emergency project and can be made available for redistribution if necessary.
-Procurement of additional seeds/agricultural inputs as a contingency stock for immediate distribution in case FAO As early as December if rains are very heavy and continuous a contingency stock for initiality distribution in case of flooding3.
+FAO As early as December if rains are very heavy and continuous 2.
+Procurement of additional seeds/agricultural inputs as a contingency stock for immediate distribution in case of flooding FAO 3.
 Prepare stand-by agreements with government and other partners, e.g. NGO's for areas outside FAO project areas FAO